Gamebook Tracker

 A Legend panel sits in the top-right corner of the graph area.
 Click its header (or the button) to collapse or expand it.

-Click ← Home at the bottom of the sidebar to return to your books list.
+Click ← Home at the bottom of the sidebar to go back to your books list.

 Recording a playthrough